ToniGolian/text-annotation-tool/README.md

 # text-annotation-tool
+A lightweight and flexible application for creating, editing, and managing text annotations.
-A lightweight text annotation tool for annotating spans of text with custom tags and attributes.
+It is designed for projects where spans of text need to be tagged with custom categories and enriched with additional attributes.
+The annotations are intended to make texts machine-readable — for example, as training data for language models or other natural language processing tasks.
+The tool is also suitable for any use case where text needs to be enriched with structured, automatically processable tags.

 Author: Toni Golian

 ## Features
-- Text extraction from PDF files
+- **PDF text extraction**: Import text directly from PDF files and correct extraction errors before annotation.
+- **Interactive annotation interface**: Select text spans and assign custom tags with user-defined attributes.
+- **Custom tag management**: Define, group, and reuse tag types tailored to your project needs.
-- Easy-to-use interface for text annotation
+- **Database integration**: Link tags to external databases for assisted annotation with automatic suggestions.
-- Support for custom tags and attributes
+- **Annotation comparison and merging**: Open multiple annotated documents side by side, compare annotations, and consolidate them into a single merged document.
+- **Flexible project management**: Create, load, and manage annotation projects with structured tag groups.
-- Export and import annotations in various formats
+- **Import and export**: Save annotations and comparison results in multiple formats for interoperability.
-- Collaborative annotation support
+- **Collaboration-ready**: Supports workflows where annotations are created, reviewed, and combined by multiple users.

 ## Installation
 ### Linux / MacOS